 He won't answer these questions, Miranda.

-You know, they're trying to stack out Congress.
+They're trying to stack out Congress.

-He called the president a liar, a fool, a clown, a racist, a coward, stupid.
+And it's also such hypocrisy because the real insults, the schoolyard insults from Joe Biden, he called the president a liar, a fool, a clown, a racist, a coward, stupid.

 He kept on telling him to shut up and shush.

-But you know, it's all the give and take.
+But, you know, it's all the give and take.

 President Trump took it in his stride, but it's an insult to the presidency.